 Developmental Disorders Definitely Play a Role

-Parents of children with Autism Spectrum Disorder are 10 percent more likely to get divorced than their peers, according to a study of nearly 400 parents.
+Parents of children with autism are 10 percent more likely to get divorced than their peers, according to a study of nearly 400 parents.
 With young mothers the risk was higher, and when the child with autism was the youngest of many children, the risk increased even more so.
 Which means small families with older parents may have an easier road ahead, post-diagnosis.

 Parents lose more than 25 percent of their weekly income to medical bills when their children are diagnosed with cancer, at least one study suggests.
 While that particular study looked at a small sample and was conducted several decades ago, childhood cancers indisputably place a financial strain on most families.
 There’s an overwhelming amount of evidence that less money amounts to more problems in marriages, and that medical bills can put a strain on even strong relationships.